Updated: Thursday 09 July 2020

 Only essential activities are allowed.

-- No tours, guests, or social events on board or on site.
+- No tours or guests on board or on site.

 - Only mariners, technicians, shore support personnel permitted.

-- Contractors doing essential business may be granted permission on case-by-case basis by Marine Superintendent.
+- Contractors doing essential business at the facility may be granted permission on case-by-case basis by Marine Superintendent.

 - Other exceptions require permission of Marine Superintendent, and will be based on scientific or operational necessity.